What is Survivor’s Benefit?

 How does a survivor make a claim?

-In addition, the widower/widow is required to submit the marriage certificate and his or her birth certificate or a valid passport is required if applicable to the Social Security Office.
-In the case of an invalid widower/widow, a medical certificate stating the disability is required as well.
+In addition, the widower/widow is required to submit the marriage certificate and his or her birth certificate or a valid passport to the Social Security Office.
+In the case of an invalid widower/widow, a medical certificate stating the nature of incapacity is required as well.

-When claiming for a child, the child's birth certificate must be submitted.
-If the father is the deceased parent and his name is not on the certificate, proof of paternity (evidence that he was the child's father) must be submitted.
-Also, a life certificate must be submitted when the claim is made.
-A letter must be submitted from the school whether local or overseas by the end of September to avoid delay.
+When claiming for a child, the child’s birth certificate must be submitted.
+If the father is the deceased parent and his name is not on the certificate, proof of paternity (evidence that he was the child’s father) must be submitted.
+A School Attendance Certification form should accompany the application on behalf of the child.
+Forms are available at the Social Security Office or the one web site through the Forms tab.
+The School Attendance Form must be completed and submitted with the Survivor’s application.
+Also whether local or overseas, this form should be submitted at the end of every September or the benefit will be discontinued until received.

 When and how will I receive my pension?

-Your Survivors’ Pension is payable monthly either by cheque mailed to your mailing address or through your bank account, or be paid to a payee’s bank account whom you have nominated.
+Your Survivor’s Pension is payable monthly either through your bank account or paid to a designated payee’s account at your request.